grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ia.md

 ### IA-4 (4): Identify User Status

-Manage individual identifiers by uniquely identifying each individual as {{ insert: param, ia-04.04_odp }}.
+Manage individual identifiers by uniquely identifying each individual as characteristics used to identify individual status is defined;.

 Characteristics that identify the status of individuals include contractors, foreign nationals, and non-organizational users.
 Identifying the status of individuals by these characteristics provides additional information about the people with whom organizational personnel are communicating.
 For example, it might be useful for a government employee to know that one of the individuals on an email message is a contractor.

-individual identifiers are managed by uniquely identifying each individual as {{ insert: param, ia-04.04_odp }}.
+individual identifiers are managed by uniquely identifying each individual as characteristics used to identify individual status is defined;.

 Identification and authentication policy